Turborepo

 3. Generators can be invoked from anywhere within your repo (or outside out it via the --root flag)

-4. Typescript generators are supported with zero configuration
+4. TypeScript generators are supported with zero configuration

 5. plop is not required to be installed as a dependency of your repo